owenrumney/blogbase/_posts/2019-05-30-pyspark-opposite-of-explode.markdown

 ---
 layout: post
 title: Combining rows into an array in pyspark
-summary: Yeah, I know how to explode in Spark, but what is the opposite and how do I do it?
+description: Yeah, I know how to explode in Spark, but what is the opposite and how do I do it?
 HINT (collect_list)
 tags: [pyspark, python, spark, collect_list, explode]
 categories: [Programming]
 ---